top of page

 In this blog post, we will take you on a virtual tour of Fort Santiago delving into its incredible history, its interesting facts, all you need to know about visiting including entrance fee and opening times, plus information on our exclusive guide to visiting the Philippines.

-Please note that some of the links in this post are affiliate links, and at no additional cost to you, we may earn a commission if you make a purchase through these links.
+Please note that some of the links in this post are affiliate links.
+At no additional cost to you, we may earn a commission if you make a purchase through these links, which helps support our blog and keeps it free to use.
 Tap here for more information.

-Our Fort Santiago highlights
+Our Fort Santiago Highlights

 We had started our exploration of Intramuros at San Agustin Church, along with visiting Casa Manila, which are directly opposite.
 A short walk from there is Manila Cathedral, and from there, Fort Santiago is just a ten minute walk.
 We were having a great time by this point, albeit it was raining, which made everything all a little gloomy.
 But nonetheless we really wanted to see Fort Santiago, so we braved the rain to get there, hungry to learn more about the history of one of the oldest areas in Manila.